Installation on SAP BTP (Connect 2024)

 Replace the placeholders in the connection string with the values from the sensitive data of the database.

-Navigate to User-provided Variables of the application and create the following two variables.
+Navigate to User-provided Variables of the application and create the following 3 variables.

 DOTNET_Workspace__DataSource__DbType = PostgreSql